The New York Herald: European edition

-During the time of original publisher Bennett, the New York Herald was perhaps the best-known American paper in Europe.
+During the time of original publisher Bennett, The New York Herald was perhaps the best-known American paper in Europe.
 Its first issue came out on October 4, 1887.
-The official name of the paper on its front page masthead was The New York Herald European Edition—Paris.
-But it became widely known as simply the Paris Herald.
+The official name of the paper on its front page masthead was The New York Herald European Edition—Paris; it became widely known as simply the Paris Herald.

 Publisher Bennett Jr. referred to the paper as a "village publication" for the circle of people in Paris who were interested in international news.
-Indeed, during its first decades of publication a feature of the paper was a list of every American known to be in Paris at the time, culled from inspections of hotel registries.
+Indeed, during its first decades of publication, a feature of the paper was a list of every American known to be in Paris at the time, culled from inspections of hotel registries.
 Even as the paper's audience grew, most of its readers were in France or countries near France.

 The European edition consistently lost money into the 1910s.
 As the time of Paris in World War I began, Bennett Jr. kept the paper running, even during the First Battle of the Marne when some French papers shut down.
 When the American Expeditionary Forces began arriving in France in 1917, demand for the Paris Herald soared, with eventually some 350,000 copies being printed each day and the edition finally becoming profitable.

 The European edition subsequently became a mainstay of American expatriate culture in Europe.
-In Ernest Hemingway's novel, The Sun Also Rises (1926), the first thing the novel's protagonist Jake Barnes does on returning from Spain to France is buy the New York Herald from a kiosk in Bayonne in the Basses-Pyrénées department and read it at a café.
+In Ernest Hemingway's novel, The Sun Also Rises (1926), the first thing the novel's protagonist Jake Barnes does on returning from Spain to France is buy The New York Herald from a kiosk in Bayonne in the Basses-Pyrénées department and read it at a café.